Android SDK

 semanticAttributes.put(SemanticAttributes.KEY_CURRENCY, "USD");

-Airbridge.trackEvent(StandardEventCategory.HOME_VIEW, "event_action", "event_label", eventValue, eventAttributes, semanticAttributes);
+Airbridge.trackEvent(StandardEventCategory.HOME_VIEW, "event_action", "event_label", eventValue, eventAttributes, semanticAttributes);val eventValue = 10

 val eventAttributes = mutableMapOf<String, String>()